Meet The New Dyson Airwrap — These Are Its Upgrades

 Along with the new bi-directional barrel, Dyson has also created a few other Airwrap attachment upgrades.
 There are re-engineered brushes with vanes that turn and guide the flow of air for more controlled styling (also available in a range of sizes).
 Additionally, there's a new smoothing dryer — the one that kind of looks like a vacuum head — that also has dual modes, one for quick blow drying and another for smoothing flyaways.

-If you already have an Airwrap, all of these new attachments will be available, compatible with your machine.
-Or, you can buy the Dyson Airwrap multi-styler in a complete form when it hits U.S. retailers later this summer.
-That will cost you $599.
+If you already have an Airwrap, all of these new attachments will be available, compatible with your machine, for £149.99.
+Or, you can buy the Dyson Airwrap multi-styler in a complete form when it hits Dyson.co.uk and other UK retailers from the end of March.
+That will cost you £479.99.
 But according to celebrity hairstylist and Ouai founder Jen Atkin, the Airwrap multi-styler is the best thing Dyson's done since the launch of its predecessor in 2018.
 She says: "Something you thought couldn't get better, just did."

-The new Dyson AirwrapTM multi-styler will be available in U.S. summer 2022.
-New attachments are fully compatible with existing machines and owners will be able to upgrade.
-To learn more and experience the Dyson AirwrapTM multi-styler, visit the Dyson Demo Store (New York, San Francisco, Santa Clara, Los Angeles, and Tysons Corner).